 Conservative Judaism Explained

 Whether you’re a new member or simply seeking greater clarity, you’re invited to attend this engaging opportunity to learn about our movement’s name, values, and distinguishing features.
-Mon Oct 8, 7 pm.
-RSVP to JoAnn or register online
+Free and open to all.

 JUDAISM IN OUR LIVES